SreemanthG/Banking-Project/README.md

 This is a Bank Management application made with Nodejs and MongoDB

-install node and mongodb
+install node and mongodb,
-run "npm install" in project directory run "node app.js" to start the project
+run "npm install" in project directory, run "node app.js" to start the project,
 Website  will be running at port 3000